Mis-Bids and Mis-Clicks

 Law L25A provides that under certain particular conditions Mis-clicked call may be changed.

 A player may correct a “Mis-clicked” call provided that their partner has not yet called after the accident.
 Note that it is not too late if Left Hand Opponent (LHO) has called.
-The only exception, due to software constraints, is when we pass and end the auction, or if LHO then passed and, in doing so, ended the auction.

 Please note that if partner has already subsequently called, as well as you not being able to correct it, you may not announce that you have Mis-clicked, because your “Mis-clicked” call has now become a Mis-bid, and you would be illegally passing unauthorised information to your partner.